fbpx

 Key Takeaways from our recent webinar “Voluntary Carbon Market Clarity: Making Sense of the Trends.”

 In our recent webinar titled “Voluntary Carbon Market Clarity: Making Sense of the Trends,” we dove into the depths of the voluntary carbon market (VCM), a crucial yet complex tool in global carbon emission reduction and removal efforts.
 This webinar was designed for decision-makers grappling with the VCM’s intricacies and provided a detailed overview of the market’s current state, characterized by its volatility and the urgent need for transparency and technical understanding.
-The webinar was moderated by Tori Chen, Climate Analyst at CarbonBetter, who was joined by industry experts including Nicole Sullivan, Director of Climate Services at CarbonBetter, Dominic Sung, Director of Business Development at CarbonBetter, and David Moffat, Managing Director at Inlandsis.
+The webinar was moderated by Tori Chen, a former Climate Analyst at CarbonBetter, who was joined by industry experts including Nicole Sullivan, former Director of Climate Services at CarbonBetter, Dominic Sung, a former Director of Business Development at CarbonBetter, and David Moffat, Managing Director at Inlandsis.
 Topics included the types and roles of market participants, the evaluation criteria for quality carbon credits, the nuanced debate around removals versus avoidance credits (spoiler alert: both removals and avoidance credits are important!), and strategic considerations for using and purchasing carbon credits.
 Below is the full replay of the webinar.

 In addition to the full replay above, here is a quick summary of the key points made in the webinar.
 Click any section below to go directly to the summary for that section.